mowito/mw_mitsubishi_plc_interface/README.md

 5. provide velocity commands from the keyboard

 6. in another terminal instance/window/tab, to check the odometry data, run the following command

+    `rostopic echo /odom`

+For more details about this module, contact Mowito